-To help you nail it down, we’ve created this ultimate guide on Christmas campaign ideas and divided it into four sections - Content, Design, Supportive Techniques, and Practical Solutions.
+To help you nail it down, I’ve picked up 20 best holiday email marketing ideas and divided them into four sections - Content, Design, Supportive Techniques, and Practical Solutions.
 Those in need of inspiration may first check the creative greetings ideas; those already armed with all the necessary information may jump straight to creation guidelines.
 All tips are provided with email examples and complementary instructions, where applicable.

 Creating a great subject line is never easy.
 And it’s twice as hard during the holiday season when the Inbox of your customers will be definitely flooded with numerous Ho-Ho-Ho, Big Christmas Sales, Deal Expires Today, etc. To go beyond 50% OFF All, check our special guidelines on holiday email subject lines, and see some good pieces of seasonal writing to spark the holiday spirit and win hearts.

-So what a smart email marketer needs to be doing is to simplify the gift finding process, and an extensive and well-structured gift guide inside a Merry Christmas email is the straight way to success.
+So what a smart email marketer needs to be doing is to simplify the gift finding process, and an extensive and well-structured gift guide inside Christmas marketing campaigns is the straight way to success.
 You may take the standard for him/for her route, or opt for more diverse division: